tonybaines/java-m2-tdd-template/README.md

         https://github.com/tonybaines/java-m2-tdd-template/archive/master.zip

+Rename the 'java-m2-tdd-template' folder to the project name (the directory name is used to build the packaged zip)

 Edit pom.xml and fix the 'CHANGE-ME' values to something appropriate, and you're ready to go

 Some useful Maven goals